hamsyn/LQG-group/index.md

 (1) Pass the qualifying exams of the Physics Departement.

-(2) Fulfill the requirements in the [Minimal Qualification Program](https://hamsyn.github.io/LQG-group/minimalqual).
+(2) Fulfill the requirements in the [Minimal Qualification Program](https://hamsyn.github.io/LQG-group/minimalqual) starting from 2024.